 - Warranty of at least 10 years

-Whereas these features are up to individual preference:
+Features up to individual preference:

 - Desired level of firmness

-- Multi-layer versus single-layer mattress
+- Multi-layer vs single-layer mattress

 Now that you have identified the must-have features versus those which come down to your personal preference, mattress shopping will be easier and more pleasurable for you.